softwaresaved/recipy-test/TestFrameworkDesign.md

 recipy can be invoked either via inclusion of an 'import recipy' command at the start of a Python script or via '-m recipy' when a Python script is run via the command-line.
 With this in mind, this test framework does not directly invoke the functions that recipy has been configured to log.
 Rather, it runs Python scripts, via the operating system, that, in turn, invoke these functions.
 This mimics how recipy is used in practice.

+Robin comments that:

+> In general, I think people tend to use recipy far more through the `import recipy` route than the `python -m recipy` route.

+so testing should focus on this route.
+This has been assumed in what follows.

 For each package that recipy can log, a script is written that exercises the functions of the package.
 Each script has the following API:

 ```